AdobeDocs/commerce-merchant-services.en/help/live-search/implementation-overview.md

 The popover and PLP widgets can be styled by defining custom CSS rules as needed.
 See [Styling Popover Elements](storefront-popover-styling.md) and [Product Listing Page Widget](plp-styling.md).

 If you wish to extend the functionality of the widgets, the source code for each is available in a public repo.
-In this scenario, you can customize the javascript for your own needs and then host your custom code on your site.
+In this scenario, you can customize the JavaScript for your own needs and then host your custom code on your site.
 This custom script communicates with the [!DNL Live Search] service and returns the results like normal, allowing you to control the functionality of the widget.

 * [PLP widget repo](https://github.com/adobe/storefront-product-listing-page)
 * [Search bar repo](https://github.com/adobe/storefront-search-as-you-type)